junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Not good," Dean says, in the same broken voice Sam has heard so many times whenever they lost someone, making his heart skip a beat. *No.* "Sammy, not good."

 Sam has to carefully bend down to get inside the place without hitting the ceiling.
-On the remnant of what looks like a bed, there is Cass.
+On the remnant of what looks like a bed, there is Cas.
 The angel lies on his back, hands holding together placed on his abdomen, the whole body is as still as a marble statue.
 His eyes are closed, his face looks like it has been going through everything and then self-hypnotized into a distant calming state, like a crumbled paper that gets smoothed out to the best of his effort.
 The only part of him that looks still full of life is his same old unkempt dark hair.
 His trenchcoat and suit are folded neatly by his feet, so is the tie, as if saying he doesn't need them anymore where he's going.

 "Is he...?"
 Sam's voice chokes.